hardin47/website/Math150/Notes/05-log.md

 That is, the odds of survival for a patient with `log(area+1)= 1.90` is 2.9 times higher than the odds of survival for a patient with `log(area+1)= 2.0`.)

 What about the RR (relative risk) or difference in risks?
-It won't be constant for a given $X$, so it must be calculated as a function of $X$.
+It won't be constant for a given $X,$ so it must be calculated as a function of $X.$

 ### constant OR, varying RR